albertogaspar/dts/README.md

 ## Project Structure & TODO list
-- **dts**: contains models, utilities and example to train and test differnt deep learning models.
+- **dts**: contains models, utilities and example to train and test different deep learning models.
 - **data**: contains raw data and .npz,.npy data (already preprocessed data).
 - **config**: yaml file to be used for grid search of hyperparamteres for all architectures.
-- **weights**: conatins models' weights.
+- **weights**: contains models' weights.
 If you use sacred using the the _artifactID_ field in each document/json file contains the name of the trained model that achieved the related performance.
 - **log**: If you use sacred without mongodb then all the relevant files are stored in this directory.

 #### Sacred Collected Information
-The animation below provides an intutive explanation of the information collected by Sacred (using MongoDB as Observer).
+The animation below provides an intuitive explanation of the information collected by Sacred (using MongoDB as Observer).
 The example refers to a completed experiment of a TCN model trained on the Individual household electric power consumption Data Set
 (for brevity, 'uci'):